cascobayesian/Elections.BBMM/README.md

 This form of data analysis might appeal to political scientists, sociologists, or historians.
 Why might you want to perform this analysis:
 * Identify political voting blocs and their presence in a set of communities;
-* Observe and understand long-term political/cultural structures and dynamics;
+* Use voting blocs to identify long-term political/cultural structures and dynamics;
 * Identify questions that provide strong distinction between voting blocs; and,
 * Identify questions that run counter to the inferred voting blocs (questions that behave strangely relative to the model's expectations).